Seitumer Emin: Early life

 Emin was born on 15 May 1921 to a Crimean Tatar peasant family in Albat.
 When he was only seven years old his father died, after which he worked as a shepherd on a collective farm to help his mother.
-After completing secondary school in Biyuk-Ozenbash he had begun writing for the Udarnik Newspaper, and later for the newspaper Krasny Krym.
+After completing secondary school in Biyuk-Ozenbash, he began writing for the Udarnik Newspaper and later for the newspaper Krasny Krym.

 World War II

 After the start of the German invasion of the Soviet Union, Emin volunteered for the Red army and was deployed to Odessa, where he fought in the defense of the city until he was evacuated to Sevastopol.
 His experience during the siege of Sevastopol later influenced much of his work.
-During the later days of the defense of the city he was wounded and taken to a hospital, and after recovering he was sent to Tuapse, Adgeya.
-After being wounded multiple times in the Battle for the Caucasus he was declared unfit for military service.
+In the final later days of the city's defense, he was wounded and taken to a hospital.
+After recovering, he was sent to Tuapse, Adgeya.
+After being wounded multiple times in the Battle for the Caucasus, he was declared unfit for military service.
 However, he managed to get permission to be sent to Crimea as a partisan, where he worked with other Crimean Tatar leaders and writers including Jebbar Akimov, Refat Mustafayev, and Shamil Aladin.
-After German troops were expelled from Crimea in April 1944 he continued to write for Qızıl Qırım until on 18 May 1944 he was deported from Crimea because of his Crimean Tatar ethnicity and deemed a "traitor" because of it, despite his many military awards from the war.
+After German troops were expelled from Crimea in April 1944, he continued writing for Qızıl Qırım until 18 May 1944, when he was deported from Crimea due to his Crimean Tatar ethnicity and labeled a "traitor" despite his many military awards from the war.